-If my Partner, who was no Way concern'd with my young Man, made him such an Offer, I could do no less than offer him the same; and all the Ship's Company being willing to go with him, we made over Half the Ship to him in Property, and took a Writing from him, obliging him to account for the other, and away he went to Japan.
-The Japan Merchant proved a very punctual honest Man to him, protected him at Japan, and got him a Licence to come on Shore, which the Europeans in general have not lately obtain'd; paid him his Freight very punctually, sent him to the Philippines, loaded with Japan, and China Wares, and a Supercargo of their own, who trafficking with the Spaniards, brought back European Goods again, and a great Quantity of Cloves, and other Spice; and there he was not only paid his Freight very well, and at a very good Price, but being not willing to sell the Ship then, the Merchant furnish'd him with Goods on his own Account; that for some Money, and some Spices of his own, which he brought with him, he went back to the Manillas to the Spaniards, where he sold his Cargo very well : Here having gotten a good Acquaintance at Manilla, he got his Ship made a free Ship ; and the Governor of Manilla hired him, to go to Acapulco, in America, on the Coast of Mexico, and gave him a Licence to Land there, and travel to Mexico, and to pass in any Spanish Ship to Europe, with all his Men.

-He made the Voyage to Acapulco very happily, and there he sold his Ship; and having there also obtained Allowance to travel by Land, to Porto Bello, he found Means somehow or other, to get to Jamaica, with all his Treasure; and about eight Years after, came to England exceeding Rich; of the which, I shall take Notice in its Place; in the mean time, I return to our particular Affairs.
+If my partner, who was no way concerned with my young man, made him such an offer, I could do no less than offer him the same; and all the ship's company being willing to go with him, we made over half the ship to him in property, and took a writing from him, obliging him to account for the other, and away he went to Japan.
+The Japan merchant proved a very punctual, honest man to him; protected him at Japan, and got him a licence to come on shore. which the Europeans in general have not lately obtained; paid him his freight very punctually; sent him to the Philippines, loaded with Japan and China wares, and a supercargo of their own who, trafficking with the Spaniards, brought back European goods again, and a great quantity of cloves and other spices; and there he was not only paid his freight very well, and at a very good price, but not being willing to sell the ship then, the merchant furnished him goods on his own account; and with some money, and some spices of his own which he brought with him, he went back to the Manillas to the Spaniards, where he sold his cargo very well.
+Here, having got a good acquaintance at Manilla, he got his ship made a free ship, and the governor of Manilla hired him to go to Acapulco, in America, on the coast of Mexico, and gave him a licence to land here, and to travel to Mexico, and to pass in any Spanish ship to Europe with all his men.
+He made the voyage to Acapulco very happily, and there he sold his ship; and having there also obtained allowance to travel by land to Porto Bello, he found means, somehow or other, to get to Jamaica with all his treasure; and, about eight years after came to England, exceeding rich; of which I shall take notice in its place; in the meantime I return to our particular affairs.

-Being now to part with the Ship, and Ship's Company, it came before us of Course to consider what Recompense we should give to the two Men that gave us such timely Notice of the Design against us in the River of Cambodia.
-The Truth was, that they had done us a considerable Service, and deserv'd well at our Hands; though by the Way, they were a Couple of Rogues too; for as they believ'd the Story of our being Pirates, and that we had really run away with the Ship, they came down to us, not only to betray the Design that was formed against us, but to go to Sea with us as Pirates; and one of them confess'd afterwards, that nothing else but the Hopes of going a Roguing brought him to do it; however, the Service they did us was not the less ; and therefore, as I had promis'd to be grateful to them, I first order'd the Money to be paid to them, which they said was due to them on board their respective Ships; that is to say, the Englishman nineteen Months' Pay, and to the Dutchman seven; and over and above that, I gave them, each of them, a small Sum of Money in Gold, and which contented them very well; then I made the Englishman Gunner in the Ship, the Gunner being now made second Mate, and Purser ; the Dutchman I made Boatswain; so they were both very well pleased, and proved very serviceable, being both able Seamen, and very stout Fellows.
+Being now to part with the ship and ship's company, it came before us, of course, to consider what recompense we should give to the two men that gave us such timely notice of the design against us in the river Cambodia.
+The truth was, they had done us a very considerable service, and deserved well at our hands; though, by the way, they were a couple of rogues too; for, as they believed the story of our being pirates, and that we had really run away with the ship, they came down to us, not only to betray the design that was formed against us, but to go to sea with us as pirates; and one of them confessed afterwards that nothing else but the hopes of going a-roguing brought him to do it; however, the service they did us was not the less, and therefore, as I had promised to be grateful to them, I first ordered the money to be paid them which they said was due to them on board their respective ships; over and above that, I gave each of them a small sum of money in gold, which contented them very well; then I made the Englishman gunner in the ship, the gunner being now made second mate and purser; the Dutchman I made boatswain; so they were both very well pleased, and proved very serviceable, being both able seamen, and very stout fellows.